-You can purchase Autopilot or Full Self-Driving Capability at any time through your Tesla Account – and the Autopilot software required will be added to your car.
+No. Autopilot is only available on cars built after September 2014, and functionality has changed over time based on the addition of new hardware and more powerful processing.
+For vehicles without Autopilot software, but are equipped with the necessary hardware, you can purchase Autopilot, Enhanced Autopilot or Full Self-Driving Capability at any time through the Tesla app – and the Autopilot software required will be added to your car.

 Can I try Autopilot before purchasing?

-You can experience Autopilot or Full Self-Driving Capability on a test drive at one of our Tesla store locations.
+You can experience Autopilot, Enhanced Autopilot or Full Self-Driving Capability on a test drive at one of our Tesla store locations.

 How do I purchase an Autopilot upgrade?

-You can purchase Autopilot or Full Self-Driving Capability at any time through your Tesla Account – and the Autopilot software required will be added to your car.
+You can purchase Autopilot, Enhanced Autopilot or Full Self-Driving Capability at any time through the Tesla app – and the Autopilot software required will be added to your car.

 Can a car be retrofitted with Autopilot hardware?

-Cars built between September 2014 and October 2016 include one camera and less-powerful radar and ultrasonic sensors.
-For these cars, we do not offer a retrofit to the newest Autopilot hardware.
+Cars built between September 2014 and October 2016 include first generation Autopilot hardware: one camera, a first-generation radar and ultrasonic sensors.

 How do I check what Autopilot hardware I have?